ricott1/storgate/README.md

+# sTorGate

+ Open the portal to the Tor network!
+Register your hidden service onion address on the ENS, use Metamask to explore Tor directly from your search bar, or just use our search engine.
 ## Inspiration
 The [TOR network](https://2019.www.torproject.org/docs/onion-services.html.en) provides privacy to [millions of users](https://metrics.torproject.org/userstats-relay-country.html) around the world.
 Today, one of the major drawback for a wide adoption of Tor is the lack of a human-readable naming system.
 The onion addresses used to reach a node in the Tor network are part of the cryptographic protocol, and as such they are a practically a random sequence of characters.